ValAnthonyB/6df553fa1bf9ed6f446cc8ecead801fb046389f7c8299e8128a7320debb91324_nyc_bike_demand_forecasting/README.md

 3. Finally, to run the data pipeline, first go to the src folder using `cd src` and then run the pipeline using `uv run ./run_pipeline.py`.

 ## Pre-Commit Configuration
 To enhance code quality, I implemented pre-commit hooks to my environment.
-I used `uv pip install pre-commit` to install the pre-commit package, created a `.pre-commit-config.yaml` file, and ran `pre-commit install` to implement my pre-commit hooks.
+I used `uv add pre-commit` to install the pre-commit package, created a `.pre-commit-config.yaml` file, and ran `pre-commit install` to implement my pre-commit hooks.
 I used these two pre-commit hooks:
 * **Ruff** - I used Ruff to automatically check for PEP8 violations, remove unused imports, flagging undefined variables, automatically sort import statements, and enforcing PEP8 naming standards.
 I specifically prevented Ruff from enforcing certain naming rules in function parameter names to accomodate for common machine learning naming conventions (e.g., `X_train`, `X_test`).

 * **uv.lock** - Whenever the pyproject.toml file has changes, this pre-commit hook automatically synchronizes the dependencies in the uv.lock file.